guipelder/whisper_argos/README.md

 this project is about transcribing the english video files
 and creating english subtitile and the translating and
-adding other subtitles in other languages as subtitle to the video file.the main Two repositories:
+adding other subtitles in other languages as subtitle to the video file.
+the main Two repositories:
 - https://github.com/argosopentech/argos-translate
 - https://github.com/openai/whisper

 the supported languages are:
 - English
 - Spanish